beamaginelidar/l3cam_ros2/README.md

 **Note:**

 - When changing a parameter from a configuration node, if the parameter could not be changed, it will be set to its previous value.
-This might not take effect on the `rqt_reconfigure` node and might lead to misunderstandings.
+This might not directly take effect on the `rqt_reconfigure` node and might lead to misunderstandings.
 Please check for any RCLCPP messages, any parameter that could not be changed will be informed.
+You can refresh the actual values of a configuration node in `rqt_reconfigure` by hiding and showing again the node parameters.

 ## Parameters